midnitekiller/vagrant-101/README.md

 			- chef, puppet, ansible, salt
 		6. git installed

-	## Commit your work on github as branch as "your name"
+	## Commit your work on github branch as "your name"

 Contributors: